Mercury Mountaineer: Trim

+For 1998, the addition of the V6 version differed primarily in its powertrain configuration, with Mercury choosing to continue to offer the Mountaineer as a single comprehensive trim level.

 Second generation (2002–2005)

 The second-generation Mercury Mountaineer was introduced for the 2002 model year, redesigned alongside the five-door Ford Explorer.
 Ending its chassis commonality with the Ford Ranger pickup truck, the Explorer/Mountaineer adopted a dedicated platform, introducing four-wheel independent suspension to the model lines.
 Though sharing much of the same body (from the firewall rearward), designers began to give the model line an identity distinct from the Explorer.
 While sharing the same roofline and doors, the Mountaineer received different front fenders, hood, front and rear bumpers, liftgate, headlamps and taillamps.
-Sharing a chassis with the third-generation Ford Explorer, the Mountaineer was fitted with four-wheel independent suspension.

 Previewed by a concept vehicle at the 2000 Los Angeles Auto Show, the 2002 Mercury Mountaineer marked the introduction of a new design language for the Mercury line.
 The traditional Mercury silver waterfall grille was made rectangular (along with headlamps wrapping into the hood), introducing silver-trimmed taillamps and satin-silver wheels and badging.
 In various forms, style elements of the 2002 Mountaineer would appear across the Mercury line during the 2000s, including the Grand Marquis, Montego, Milan, Monterey, and Mariner.